 We maintain a 401(k) Plan for our shoreside employees, including our executive officers.
 Participants may contribute up to 100% of eligible compensation each pay period, subject to certain limitations.
 In 2022 and 2021, we made matching contributions equal to 100% of the first 3% and 50% of amounts greater than 3% to and including 10% of each participant's contributions subject to certain limitations.
 In addition, we may make discretionary supplemental contributions to the 401(k) Plan, which shall be allocated pro rata to each eligible participant based on the compensation of the participant relative to the total compensation of all participants.
 Our matching contributions are vested according to a five-year schedule.
-Due to the COVID-19 pandemic, in 2020, we paused our matching contributions under the 401(k) Plan for a portion of the year.
+In 2023, we temporarily paused our matching contributions under the 401(k) Plan, which we have reinstated for 2024.
 The 401(k) Plan is subject to the provisions of ERISA and is intended to be qualified under section 401(a) of the U.S. Internal Revenue Code (the "Code").
-We recorded total expenses related to the above 401(k) Plan of \$11.6 million, \$8.7 million and \$2.8 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+We recorded total expenses related to the above 401(k) Plan of \$0.6 million, \$11.6 million and \$8.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.

 Effective January 2009, we implemented the Shipboard Retirement Plan which computes benefits based on years of service, subject to eligibility requirements.
 The Shipboard Retirement Plan is unfunded with no plan assets.
-The current portion of the projected benefit obligation of \$1.4 million and \$0.9 million was included in accrued expenses and other liabilities as of December 31, 2022 and 2021, respectively, and \$27.3 million and \$33.8 million was included in other long-term liabilities in our consolidated balance sheets as of December 31, 2022 and 2021, respectively.
+The current portion of the projected benefit obligation of \$1.5 million and \$1.4 million was included in accrued expenses and other liabilities as of December 31, 2023 and 2022, respectively, and \$32.9 million and \$27.3 million was included in other long-term liabilities in our consolidated balance sheets as of December 31, 2023 and 2022, respectively.